• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Beet balls that are vegan, gluten free, an oil-free.
-Serve as an appetizer or in a big bowl of your favorite roasted veggies.
-Drizzle with oil-free tahini dressing!
+Lentil Walnut Beet Balls that are vegan, gluten free, and no-oil-added.
+Serve as an appetizer with oil-free tahini dressing!

-Lentil Walnut Beet Balls with Spicy Tahini Dressing by Flora & Vino
+Lentil Walnut Beet Balls on parchment paper with Spicy Tahini Dressing drizzled by Flora & Vino

 Whenever we go out, there’s always something I can eat.